Overview

 • set service standards, including timelines for the OLT to complete specific case resolution activities

-Public consultation for the proposed new regulations will start in by March 2024 through Ontario’s Regulatory Registry.
+Public consultation for the proposed new regulations will start by Spring 2024 through Ontario’s Regulatory Registry.

 34. Prohibit interest rates on development charges higher than a municipality’s borrowing rate.Fully implementedThe More Homes Built Faster Act made changes to the Development Charges Act, 1997 (s.26.3) to set a maximum interest rate that can be levied for the development charge freeze and deferral provisions of the Canadian Banks prime rate plus 1% per year.
 The maximum interest rate applies as of June 1, 2022.